mpereira/macbook-playbook/README.md

 - Abstract repeated installation tasks.
 - Extract roles to a different project?
 - Improve README with rationale, useful prose, etc.
-- Twitter For Mac?
-- GitHub For Mac?
-- Transmission For Mac?

 ## Author